BroadbandForum/yang/OD-360/02-ietf.md

 <module-name\> or <submodule-name\> is the module name or submodule name, which (see below) MUST begin with the prefix “bbf-”.

-The remainder of the section applies with appropriate translations of IETF terms to BBF terms, e.g. “IETF” and “IANA” are read as “BBF”, and the “ietf-” prefix is read as “bbf-”.
+The remainder of the section applies with appropriate translations of IETF terms to BBF terms, e.g., “IETF” and “IANA” are read as “BBF”, and the “ietf-” prefix is read as “bbf-”.

 ### IETF-7: Module Header, Meta and Revision Statements